norahellstadius/AC215_MOMA_LISA/README.md

 </figure>

 During training five evaluation prompts are evaluated every 250 steps.
 These prompts give us an insight into the style SD is using.
 The standard loss function is not of much use for our use case.
-We try to teach SD an 'artsy' style, which is not captured by a loss function comparing two images but has to be evaluated by humans.
+We try to teach SD an 'MOMA artsy' style, which is not captured by a loss function comparing two images but has to be evaluated by humans.
 The prompts are:

 1. A MOMA artwork of: changing seasons
 2. A MOMA artwork of: a coffee